sumahiremath/buildtales/_payments/part-01.md

 # Open Graph / Social Media
 og:
-  title: "Part 1 — How Money Moves In And Out Of Your Bank Account?"
+  title: "How Money Moves In And Out Of Your Bank Account?"
   description: "Deep dive into ACH payments - the $72 trillion network that powers payroll deposits and bill payments.
 Includes code samples and system architecture."
   type: "article"

 # Twitter Card
 twitter:
   card: "summary"
-  title: "Part 1 — How Money Moves In And Out Of Your Bank Account?"
+  title: "How Money Moves In And Out Of Your Bank Account?"
   description: "Deep dive into ACH payments - the $72 trillion network that powers payroll deposits and bill payments.
 Includes code samples and system architecture."

 # Syndication and Original Content Declaration